Rhetoric

 the process, students will learn how to interpret

-artifacts in several different ways and even to
+artifacts in several different ways.
+Consequently,

-Consequently, the class is a methodological
+the class is a methodological precursor to the

-course is typically offered in the fall semester.
+offered in the fall semester.

 Prerequisites: FRT-101